 New car smell comes from parts, paints, carpets, and sealants off-gassing VOCs (volatile organic compounds).

-When you stop to think about it, there are many things in the interior of a car which are a cause for concern when it comes to harmful chemicals.
-These parts are made of materials, such as plastic, which contain questionable chemicals.
+When you stop to think about it, there are many things in the interior of a car that are a cause for concern when it comes to harmful chemicals.
+These parts are made of materials, such as plastic, which contains questionable chemicals.